JosipGoluza/tts-api-local/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is intended for testing purposes only.
+Any commercial use of this project or its outputs is strictly prohibited.